 Maintaining a good credit score can be especially difficult during times of financial uncertainty.
-Still, there are a few steps you can take to minimize the impact when circumstances take a turn for the worse.
+But there are steps you can take to minimize the impact when circumstances take a turn for the worse.

-In this article, we’ll look at seven ways to keep your credit score healthy during an unexpected crisis.
+In this article, I’ll look at seven ways to keep your credit score healthy during an unexpected crisis.

 How to Maintain a Healthy Credit Score During a Crisis

 Of course, your first priority during a crisis is making sure you have food and other essentials for yourself and your household.
-If those needs are met, then you can prioritize the rest of your spending, communicate with your lenders and try to make your minimum payments on time in order to keep your credit score healthy.
+If those needs are met, then you can prioritize the rest of your spending, communicate with your creditors and try to make at least minimum payments on time.

 Your payment history and amount owed are the key factors that account for around two-thirds of your credit score.
 If you can continue paying bills on time each month, you’ll be protecting 35% of that score.
 Another 30% comes from the amount of available credit you’re using.

-Keeping those factors in mind, follow these seven tips to maintain a healthy credit score during a time of financial turbulence:
+Keeping these factors in mind, follow these seven tips to maintain a healthy credit score during a time of financial turbulence: